 Capital strength is fundamental to the Firm's operation as a credible and viable market participant.
 To assess the amount of capital necessary to support the Firm's current and prospective risk profile, which ultimately informs the Firm's capital distribution capacity, the Firm determines its overall capital requirement under normal and stressed operating environments, both on a current and forward-looking basis.
-For a further discussion on the Firm's required capital framework, see "MD&A-Liquidity and Capital Resources-Regulatory Requirements-Attribution of Average Common Equity According to the Required Capital Framework" in Part II, Item 7 of the 2017 Form 10-K.
+For a further discussion on the Firm's required capital framework, see "MD&A-Liquidity and Capital Resources-Regulatory Requirements-Attribution of Average Common Equity According to the Required Capital Framework" in the Form 10-Q.

 In determining its overall capital requirement, the Firm classifies its exposures as either "banking book" or "trading book."
-Banking book positions, which may be accounted for at amortized cost, lower of cost or market, fair value or under the equity method, are subject to credit risk capital requirements which are discussed in Section 5 "Credit Risk" included herein.
+Banking book positions, which may be accounted for at amortized cost, lower of cost or market, fair value or under the equity method, are subject to credit risk capital requirements which are discussed in Section 5 and Section 6 included herein.
 Trading book positions represent positions that the Firm holds as part of its market-making and underwriting businesses.
 These positions, which reflect assets or liabilities that are accounted for at fair value, and certain banking book positions which are subject to both credit risk and market risk charges, (collectively, "covered positions") as well as certain non-covered positions included in Value-at-Risk ("VaR"), are subject to market risk capital requirements, which are discussed in Section 9 "Market Risk" included herein.
 Some trading book positions, such as derivatives, are also subject to counterparty credit risk capital requirements.
 Credit and market risks related to securitization exposures are discussed in Section 7 "Securitization Exposures" included herein.

-1. Regulatory requirements, including capital requirements and certain covenants contained in various agreements governing indebtedness of the Firm may restrict the Firm's ability to access capital from its subsidiaries.
-For discussions of restrictions and other major impediments to transfer of funds or capital, see "Risk Factors-Liquidity Risk" in Part I, Item 1A, "Quantitative and Qualitative Disclosures about Market Risk-Risk Management-Liquidity Risk" in Part II, Item 7A, and Note 14 (Regulatory Requirements) to the consolidated financial statements in Part II, Item 8 of the 2017 Form 10-K. For further information on the Firm's capital structure in accordance with U.S. Basel III, see "MD&A-Liquidity and Capital Resources-Regulatory Requirements" in Part II, Item 7 of the 2017 Form 10-K.
+^{1.} Regulatory requirements, including capital requirements and certain covenants contained in various agreements governing indebtedness of the Firm may restrict the Firm's ability to access capital from its subsidiaries.
+For discussions of restrictions and other major impediments to transfer of funds or capital, see "Risk Factors-Liquidity Risk" in Part I, Item 1A, "Quantitative and Qualitative Disclosures about Risk-Risk Management-Country and Other Risks-Liquidity Risk" in Part II, Item 7A, and Note 14 (Regulatory Requirements) to the consolidated financial statements in Part II, Item 8 of the 2018 Form 10-K. For further information on the Firm's capital structure in accordance with U.S. Basel III, see "MD&A-Liquidity and Capital Resources-Regulatory Requirements" in the Form 10-Q.

-The following table presents components of the Firm's RWAs in accordance with the Advanced Approach, subject to transitional provisions:
+The following table presents components of the Firm's RWA in accordance with the Advanced Approach: